wpwupingwp/OGU/README.md

     it is "geneA_geneB" that use underscore ("\_") to connect two gene's name.

     Note that the original gene name in genbank file were renamed to try to fix part of annotation error.
-You can use raw name by set "-no_rename" option.

     If a valid sequence name could not be found in annotation of genbank file, BarcodeFinder will use "Unknown" instead.